CS401-Team-Project/Back-End/API-DOCS/GROUP.md

 |-------|--------|----------|---------|--------------------|
 | token | String | Yes      | -       | Google OAuth Token |
 | id    | String | Yes      | -       | Group ID           |

+#### Restrictions:

+- Can only be used by a user who has not yet joined the group
+- Can only be used by a user who has been invited to the group

 ### Response: